algolia/algoliasearch-client-javascript/clients/README.md

 # Clients

-This folder hosts the generated clients and their utils.
+This folder hosts the generated clients.

 ## Generated clients